What You Need to Know About Skincare Specialist

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 61,300 jobs in the United States for Skincare Specialist.
 New jobs are being produced at a rate of 13.7% which is above the national average.
 The Bureau of Labor Statistics predicts 8,400 new jobs for Skincare Specialist by 2026.
-There will be an estimated 8,100 positions for Skincare Specialist per year.
+Due to new job openings and attrition, there will be an average of 8,100 job openings in this field each year.

 The states with the most job growth for Skincare Specialist are Utah, Delaware, and Washington.
 Watch out if you plan on working in South Dakota, Maine, or Kansas.
 These states have the worst job growth for this type of profession.